 Is a public body required to allow a member of the public to speak at an open meeting?
 Yes.
-A recent amendment to OMA requires that public bodies give members of the public an opportunity to address public officials at public meetings.
+OMA requires that public bodies give members of the public an opportunity to address public officials at public meetings.
 The procedure for public comment is governed by rules established and recorded by the public body.